damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 In the beginning there was only Mario, and to be able to play two player games, Luigi was created.
 Luigi's purpose is as an accompaniment to Mario.
-Then Mario needed an adversary, so Wario was created.
-Finally, with the [release of Mario Tennis](https://en.wikipedia.org/wiki/Waluigi), where double matches could be played and Mario and Luigi being a natural pairing, Wario needed a partner too, so Waluigi was created.
+Then Mario needed an adversary so Wario was created.
+Finally with the [release of Mario Tennis](https://en.wikipedia.org/wiki/Waluigi), where double matches could be played and Mario and Luigi being a natural pairing, Wario needed a partner too so Waluigi was created.
 We've kept going so much that we need to keep going.

 <blockquote>